 This is where you or a spokesperson talks to the camera ( direct to the audience ) - This is great for building a relationship with the audience.
 A green screen spokesperson video

-is a great option here are you can add in different backgrounds, slides, graphics and infographics.
-You can use powerboat style slides behind the spokesperson to give the video a classroom feel.
+is a great option here as you can add in different backgrounds, slides, graphics and infographics.
+You can also use powerpoint style slides behind the spokesperson to give the video a classroom feel.

 This is where you record the computer screen.
 This is great for teaching about software or showing examples.
 You can also add in a talking head webcam style video of yourself in the corner to keep the connection between yourself and the audience.

 There are three main ways to sell your course: